srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_20-build-with-iot-central.md

 If all is well, this is great progress.
 The truck is at its base, in the correct state, and waiting for a command.

-# Continue the tests of your IoT Central device

-In this task, we complete the app testing.
+Next, we complete the app testing.

-### 4. Confirm the command to send the truck to a specified customer works as expected
+#### Task 5.
+Confirm the command to send the truck to a specified customer works as expected

 Now for the best fun of all.